sashank5644/LlamaIndex-History-Project/README.md

 [Option 1](Options/Option_1_README.md).
 Run complete RAG application for history

-   * (Longer runtime, application performs the functionalties for History Agent)
+   * (Longer runtime, application performs the full functionalties for History Agent)
    * Uses vector database and requires Pinecone account creation for API key
+   * Uses MongoDB on AWS cloud, requires MongoDB account creation for driver connection
    * You will need to download free history text data from available websites

 [Option 2](Options/Option_2_README.md).
 Run test RAG application using only 2 documents (Amendments of U.S.) as data

-   * (Faster, used for quick testing of application and doesn't require Pinecone account creation)
+   * (Faster, used for quick testing of application and doesn't require Pinecone or MongoDB account creation)
    * Application can answer questions about U.S. Amendments)
    * No need to download external history text data